 He is the Associate Professor of Philosophy at Pasadena City College, previously a Visiting Assistant Professor at Loyola Marymount University, and a Visiting Scholar at the Social Philosophy and Policy Center.
-He has authored numerous books including Aquinas, Five Proofs of the Existence of God, Scholastic Metaphysics: A Contemporary Introduction, and The Last Superstition: A Refutation of the New Atheism.
-Feser was also once an atheist naturalist until he converted to Christianity.
+He has authored many books, some of which include The Last Superstition: A Refutation of the New Atheism (2008), Aquinas: A Beginner’s Guide (2009), Scholastic Metaphysics: A Contemporary Introduction (2014), and Five Proofs of the Existence of God (2017).

 “What really impressed me was the evidentialist challenge to religious belief.
 If God really exists there should be solid arguments to that effect, and there just aren’t, or so I then supposed… Atheism was like belief in a spherical earth — something everyone in possession of the relevant facts knows to be true, and therefore not worth getting too worked up over or devoting too much philosophical attention to.”

 But Feser explains that when he studied analytic philosophy in greater detail during his studies it would bring his “youthful atheism down to earth.”
 Feser’s transition away from atheism begun when he first looked into the philosophy of language and logic.
 Over several years in which Feser was weighing up arguments, he came to see that existing naturalistic accounts of language and meaning failed,

 “I already knew from the lay of the land in the philosophy of language and philosophy of mind that the standard naturalist approaches had no solid intellectual foundation, and themselves rested as much on fashion as on anything else.”